bowang-lab/Orthrus/README.md

 Alternatively, this information can be extracted from genePred files available for download from the UCSC Genome Browser [here](https://genome.ucsc.edu/cgi-bin/hgTables).

 ### Fine-Tuning Orthrus

+All the data for fine tuning, linear probing, and homology splitting is available at this zenodo link: https://zenodo.org/records/13910050

 To fine tune orthrus you can use the pre-specified configurations lockated in `./orthrus/rna_task_config` for data, model, optimizer, projector, and training parameters.
 Here is an example command that will fine tune Orthrus on an RNA half-life dataset: